 “On a university campus in Japan, crows and humans line up patiently, waiting for the traffic to halt.
 When the lights change, the birds hop in front of the cars and place walnuts, which they picked from the adjoining trees, on the road.
 After the lights turn green again, the birds fly away and vehicles drive over the nuts, cracking them open.
 The birds wait patiently with human pedestrians for a red light before retrieving their prize.
 If the cars miss the nuts, the birds sometimes hop back and put them somewhere else on the road.”
 (Earthfire Institute)

-Birds share many cognitive abilities with advanced mammals but their brains evolved quite differently (Jarvis & et al., 2005), as the bird cortex is smooth but the mammal cortex is folded.
-The current view is that nature tried both options and converged to equivalent cortical functions as bird and mammal brains evolved from the basic reptile design, (Lefebvre et al., 2004).
-Triune theory doesn’t predict this evolution, so an alternative that does is now explored.
+Birds share many cognitive abilities with advanced mammals but their brains evolved quite differently (Jarvis & et al., 2005), as the bird cortex is smooth while the mammal cortex is folded.
+The current view is that nature tried both options and converged to equivalent functions as bird and mammal brains evolved from the basic reptile design (Lefebvre et al., 2004).
+Triune theory doesn’t predict this evolution, but an alternative that does is now explored.